jltsiren/gcsa2/README.md

 ## Todo

 * Optimizations
+  * Implement a simplified GCSA for de Bruijn Graphs.
+With indicator bitvectors like in the original GCSA, *LF()* queries on `mapper` will be much faster.
   * Multi-threaded construction.
   * More space-efficient construction.
 The size of a `PathNode` can be reduced to 16 bytes with a more efficient encoding for the *(id,offset)* pairs.
-We can write the results of a doubling step to disk, and even do the merging step on disk if necessary.
+We can do the merging step on disk if necessary.
   * More space-efficient index representation.
   * Sample compression.
 More efficient encoding for the *(id,offset)* pairs would already help.
   * Determine when nodes have to be prefix-sorted and when we can make them prefix-range-sorted.